AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 ## Quality Assurance

-* Creating Reward-Maximization-Based AI Player Bug Hunter
+* Creating Reward-Maximization-Based AI Bug Hunter

-  * For a given "normal" data, the AI player is rewarded based on how far the difference of the collected data compared to current data.
+  * For a given "normal" data, the AI is rewarded based on how far the difference of the collected data compared to current data.

-* Creating Curiosity-Based AI Player Bug Hunter
+* Creating Curiosity-Based AI Bug Hunter

-  * The AI player will maximize actions that allows it to explore the game.
+  * The AI will maximize actions that allows it to explore the game.

 ## Targeting Systems